jacobgawel/AspnetMicroservices/README.md

 Only database operations are performed in this layer.
 This layer is responsible for the CRUD operations.
 This layer is also responsible for the connection to the database.
 This layer is defined in the `Data/` folder and is called `CatalogContext.cs`.
 This layer is injected into the Business Logic Layer.

 #### **Business Logic Layer**
 This layer is responsible for the business logic of the application.
 For instance, if we want to add a new product, we would do so in this layer.
 Using this layer.
-This layer is defined in the `Repositories/` folder and is called `ProductRepository.cs`.
-This layer is injected into the Presentation Layer or API Controller Endpoints.
+This layer is defined in the `Repositories/` folder and is called `ProductRepository.cs`, another file that exists there is the interface file and is usually called `IProductRepository.cs`.
+This layer is injected into the Presentation Layer.

 ![3 Layer Architecture](./Images/3layer.png)